Raëlism: Later development

 Brigitte Boisselier (left) took on a senior role in the Raëlian Movement.

 In 2001, Raël toured Asia, giving seminars.
 That year he married for a second time, to a 16-year-old ballet student.
 Raëlism discourages marriage, and this instance was done for expediency, because he had been questioned by customs officials when traveling with her across borders.
 They subsequently divorced but remained a couple.
 In November 2002, a local man vandalised the group's Jardins des Prophètes property, causing significant damage.
 Raël stated that this had been a preliminary test of "The Abraham Project", which is a joint operation between the Central Intelligence Agency and the French intelligence agencies to assassinate him via using schizophrenic people who are directed via mind-control.

 In December 2002, Boisselier announced that Clonaid's work had resulted in the birth of a baby, named Eve, which she claimed was the world's first human clone.
 The child was not presented for scrutiny by scientists; the IRM's allegations regarding Baby Eve were never substantiated by the scientific community.
 Many commentators believed the announcement had been a hoax.
 In January 2003 the Raëlians declared that Eve's parents had hidden themselves to evade attention.
 Baby Eve's appearance gained the Raëlians much international press coverage, and also much ridicule.
 The group claimed this publicity generated around 5000 new members.
-Boisellier announced periodically that further clone infants had been born, in the Netherlands, Japan, South Korea, and Australia, although the press increasingly deemed these hoaxes and stopped attending Raëlian press conferences.
+Boisselier announced periodically that further clone infants had been born, in the Netherlands, Japan, South Korea, and Australia, although the press increasingly deemed these hoaxes and stopped attending Raëlian press conferences.

-In January 2003, Raël announced Boisellier as his appointed successor, and also published The Maitreya, in which he identified himself with the eponymous figure from Buddhist prophecy.
+In January 2003, Raël announced Boisselier as his appointed successor, and also published The Maitreya, in which he identified himself with the eponymous figure from Buddhist prophecy.
 In response to Raël's association with Clonaid, South Korean immigration authorities denied him entry to their country in 2003.
 The group then protested near South Korea's Ministry of Health and Welfare that ordered him to leave.
 Raël appeared alongside a group of women, "Raël's Girls", in the October 2004 issue of Playboy.
 In 2005, two amateur documentary makers, Abdullah Hashem and Joseph McGowen, attended and filmed a Raëlian seminar in Las Vegas, claiming that they were making a student film.
 They then used the footage as the basis of a documentary, which they presented as an exposé of the group.
 In 2009, the Church announced plans for a new UFOLand in Las Vegas.